-Darting across the moors at break-neck speed or gently flapping from one heather clump to another, day-flying moths are as much a part of the Forest of Bowland AONB as the birds and plants that make this area so special.
+Darting across the moors at break-neck speed or gently flapping from one heather clump to another, day-flying moths are as much a part of the Forest of Bowland National Landscape as the birds and plants that make this area so special.
 During the night, the moors and woodland come alive with myriad insects, including moths varying in size from that of a match-head to almost big enough to cover the palm of your hand.
 Some of these also venture out on sunny days from April to September, searching for nectar, a mate or somewhere to lay their eggs.
 Amongst the more obvious and notable are those listed below.
 Click on each name to find out more about these beautiful creatures, where they occur and what they look like.

 Perhaps the most common day flying moth over much of the moors, it can look quite butterfly-like as it skips low and erratically over the vegetation.
 The caterpillars eat the leaves of heather and heath in late summer spending the winter as a pupa.
 The moth is most frequently encountered in May and June, but is occasionally still present in early August.